Glen Ellen, California: Points of interest

 The Sonoma Developmental Center is located just outside Glen Ellen near the Jack London ranch.
 Its predecessor, the California Home for the Care and Training of Feeble Minded Children, was the setting for Jack London's story "Told in the Drooling Ward."

 Glen Ellen is located in the Wine Country and is part of the Sonoma Mountain AVA.
 Like all the communities in Sonoma Valley, Glen Ellen is home to many vineyards and wineries including B.R.
 Cohn Winery, Benziger Family Winery, Mayo Family Winery, and Valley of the Moon Winery.

 Quarryhill Botanic Garden, located near Glen Ellen, is a research botanical garden housing with one of the largest collections of temperate Asian plants in North America.
 Quarryhill's collection includes rare species such as Acer pentaphyllum, Cornus capitata, Holboellia coriacea, Illicium simonsii, and Rosa chinensis var. spontanea, all native to Sichuan, China, as well as extensive collections of various wild Asian dogwoods, lilies, magnolias, maples, oaks, roses, and rhododendrons.
 Quarryhill is open to the public.

-Dunbar school is the second oldest school in California.
-Dunbar School is an elementary school that teaches grades K-5.
-Their mascot is the Dolphins and it is part of the Sonoma Valley Unified School District.
+Dunbar Elementary School was the second oldest school in California, until it closed in 2023.